aryamaan-roy/Motorcycle-Violations-Complete/Training/Models/README.md

 that you will need in the future steps

-(For curriculum training, please refer to the end)
+(For curriculum training, please refer to the end) (For Helmet No-Helmet training, please refer to the end)

 ## 6) Run the following command
 ```